Use the Common Data Service Organization Service

-The Organization service is one of two web services you can use to work with data and metadata in Common Data Service for Apps.
+The Organization service is one of two web services you can use to work with data and metadata in Common Data Service.
 The other is the Web API.

 The organization service is optimized for use with the .NET Framework and the SDK assemblies in the Microsoft.CrmSdk.CoreAssemblies NuGet package provide the classes for the IOrganizationService interface necessary work with data and metadata using this service.

-Some extension capabilities, such as plug-ins and workflow extensions, depend on the .NET Framework and classes defined in these assemblies so the organization service is the only option when using these methods to extend CDS for apps.
+Some extension capabilities, such as plug-ins and workflow extensions, depend on the .NET Framework and classes defined in these assemblies so the organization service is the only option when using these methods to extend Common Data Service.

 Organization service assemblies